9 Types of Commercial Buildings and What Class A, B, and C Really Mean

 Industrial buildings

 Industrial buildings are defined as structures where manufacturing, assembly and warehousing take place.
+There are 11 types of industrial properties, which fall into five broader types: production and assembly, storage and warehouses, flex warehouses, industrial parks and refineries.

 Logistics facilities are included in the industrial use classification, which includes cross docks, where shipments are received and either picked up by customers or transferred from between transportation companies.